blazium-engine/blazium-docs/about/system_requirements.rst

 This page contains system requirements for the editor and exported projects.
-These specifications are given for informative purposes only, but they can be referred to if you're looking to build or upgrade a system to use Godot on.
+These specifications are given for informative purposes only, but they can be referred to if you're looking to build or upgrade a system to use Blazium on.

-Godot editor
+Blazium editor
 ------------

-These are the **minimum** specifications required to run the Godot editor and work on a simple 2D or 3D project:
+These are the **minimum** specifications required to run the Blazium editor and work on a simple 2D or 3D project:

 Desktop or laptop PC - Minimum